 - Open the Exercise3B Project.
 In the Catalog pane, navigate to the Geology feature dataset in the Exercise3A geodatabase (Hint: look for it in Folders).
 Right click on your GeologicContacts feature class and select Copy.
-Navigate to the Exercise3B geodatabase, right-click on the Geology feature dataset, and select Paste. - Click the Explore tool on the Map tab, then pan and zoom to examine your geologic contacts features.
-Locate places you'd like to edit, such as a contact that needs to be adjusted to better align with the terrain, or an intersection of contacts that is messy or incomplete. - Choose one of these locations to start with.
-Pan to it and zoom to your sketching map scale (4 times your full extent scale). - through the following tips, try each of them out (you can Undo changes while you're cing), and then edit your contacts.
-Remember to adjust and turn on/off snapping if ed.
-Clicking Finish commits your changes to the feature but you still need to click to commit the changes to the data file.
-Set a timer for yourself when you begin ing your edits (after practicing for a bit), and don't spend more than 10 minutes g.
-You do not need to finish in order to move on.
-Moving Vertices: Click the Edit Vertices is button on the Edit tab.
+Navigate to the Exercise3B geodatabase, right-click on the Geology feature dataset, and select Paste. - O Click the Explore tool on the Map tab, then pan and zoom to examine your geologic contacts features.
+Locate places you'd like to edit, such as a contact that needs to be adjusted to better align with the terrain, or an intersection of contacts that is messy or incomplete. - O Choose one of these locations to start with.
+Pan to it and zoom to your sketching map scale (4 times your full extent scale). - O Read through the following tips, try each of them out (you can Undo changes while you're practicing), and then edit your contacts.
+Remember to adjust and turn on/off snapping if needed.
+Clicking Finish commits your changes to the feature but you still need to click Save to commit the changes to the data file.
+Set a timer for yourself when you begin making your edits (after practicing for a bit), and don't spend more than 10 minutes editing.
+You do not need to finish in order to move on. - Moving Vertices: Click the Edit Vertices button on the Edit tab.
 Click on the feature you'd like to edit to select it.
 This opens the Edit Vertices toolbar at the bottom of the View pane.
 You can now click and drag a vertex.
-You can also use the O Read through the following tips, try each of them out (you can Undo changes while you're practicing), and then edit your contacts.
-Remember to adjust and turn on/off snapping if needed.
-Clicking Finish commits your changes to the feature but you still need to click Save to commit the changes to the data file.
-Set a timer for yourself when you begin making your edits (after practicing for a bit), and don't spend more than 10 minutes editing.
-You do not need to finish in order to move on. - Moving Vertices: Click the Edit Vertices D button on the Edit tab.
-Click on the Lasso (1) tool on the toolbar to select multiple vertices and drag them all at once. - Adding Vertices: On the Edit Vertices toolbar, click Add 🖄 .
-Click anywhere on the feature to place a new vertex. - Deleting Vertices: On the Edit Vertices toolbar, click Delete 🕒 .
+You can also use the Lasso tool on the toolbar to select multiple vertices and drag them all at once. - Adding Vertices: On the Edit Vertices toolbar, click Add .
+Click anywhere on the feature to place a new vertex. - Deleting Vertices: On the Edit Vertices toolbar, click Delete .
 Click on a vertex to delete it.
 To delete multiple vertices at once, click and drag to lasso the vertices.
-When you release your mouse click, the vertices will be deleted. - There is also a button on the Edit Vertices toolbar for Continue Feature I, which you probably used in the previous step.
+When you release your mouse click, the vertices will be deleted. - There is also a button on the Edit Vertices toolbar for Continue Feature , which you probably used in the previous step.